Parking on campus

 Parking News and Reminders

-New Community Partner Parking Resources
+Community Partner Parking Resources

 UW Tacoma has partnered with Republic Parking Northwest and Diamond Parking Services to offer UW Tacoma customers parking permits at significantly discounted rates for the Autumn, Winter and Spring quarters.
 Products offered include both restricted and unlimited parking options.

-Alternative Parking Options
+Off-Campus Parking Options

 In addition to on-campus lots, there are additional pay-to-park lots across Pacific Avenue at the Washington State History Museum and Tacoma Art Museum and also north of 17th Street at the Tacoma Convention Center.
 Several of these offer discounted quarterly passes to UW Tacoma students.